Callistus Rubaramira

-Callistus Rubaramira (born 8 February 1950), is a Roman Catholic prelate, who is the Bishop of the Roman Catholic Diocese of Kabale, in Uganda.
+Callistus Rubaramira (born 8 February 1950), is a Roman Catholic prelate, who served as the Bishop of the Roman Catholic Diocese of Kabale, in Uganda.
 He was appointed bishop on 15 March 2003 by Pope John Paul II.
+Pope Leo XIV accepted his age-related resignation on 15 July 2026.

 Early life and education

 Rubaramira was born on 8 February 1950, at Rubira-Kyanamira Village, in Kabale District in the Western Region of Uganda.
-This lies in Rushoroza Parish, in the Diocese of Kabale, a Suffragan diocese of the Metropolitan ecclesiastical province of Mbarara.
+This lies in Rushoroza Parish, in the Diocese of Kabale, a suffragan diocese of the Metropolitan ecclesiastical province of Mbarara.
 His parents are Cyprion Kwigira and Seforoza Bamusibane.
 He is the second-born in a family of ten siblings (six brothers and three sisters).
-He attended Saint Francis Kyanamira Primary School for his primary education.
-He attended Saint Paul's Seminary Mutolere for his O-Level education.
-He completed his A-Level studies at Kitabi Seminary in Bushenyi.
+He attended Saint Francis Kyanamira Primary School for his primary education, Saint Paul's Seminary Mutolere for his O-Level education, and he completed his A-Level studies at Kitabi Seminary in Bushenyi.

-He studied philosophy at St Thomas Aquinas National Major Seminary Katigondo, in Kalungu District, where he studied Philosophy.
-He then transferred to St. Mary's National Seminary, Ggaba, where he studied Theology.
+He studied philosophy at Katigondo National Major Seminary, in Kalungu District.
+He then transferred to Ggaba National Major Seminary, in Ggaba, where he studied Theology.
 He graduated with a Bachelor's degree from Katigondo (BA in Philosophy) and from Ggaba (BA in Theology).
 Later he was awarded a Master of Business Administration (MBA) from the University of Portland in Oregon, in the United States.